 Where were you on May 26, 1969?
 Some of us weren’t even born yet, or you might have been too young to remember, but for Jon Sutherland, that date marks the beginning of his running streak.

 While this is extremely impressive, he is not alone.
-Many runners challenge themselves to maintain a running streak, which involves going for a run every day of at least one mile without a single day off.
+Many runners challenge themselves to maintain a running streak, which involves running at least one mile every day without a single day off.

 Is It Bad to Run Every Day?

-Even if you are hesitant to consider yourself a “runner” due to the infrequency of your runs, chances are you are well aware of the many health benefits of running.
+Even if you are hesitant to consider yourself a “runner” due to the infrequency of your runs, chances are you are well aware of the many health benefits of running, such as improving cardiovascular health, strengthening the musculoskeletal system, and improving sleep.

 However, running everyday increases the risk of overuse injuries and overtraining and may not provide the health benefits associated with a more moderate approach to running.